arsenetar/dupeguru/README.md

 * cocoalib: A collection of helpers used across Cocoa UI codebases of HS applications.
 * qtlib: A collection of helpers used across Qt UI codebases of HS applications.

-# How to build dupeGuru from source
+## How to build dupeGuru from source

-If you're on Linux or Mac, there's a bootstrap script that will make building very easy.
+There's a bootstrap script that will make building very easy.
 There might be some things that you need to install manually on your system, but the bootstrap script will tell you when what you need to install.
 You can run the bootstrap with:

     ./bootstrap.sh

 and follow instructions from the script.

-## Prerequisites installation
+### Prerequisites installation

 Prerequisites are installed through `pip`.
 However, some of them are not "pip installable" and have to be installed manually.

 * All systems: [Python 3.4+][python]
 * Mac OS X: The last XCode to have the 10.7 SDK included.
+* Linux: PyQt5

 On Ubuntu (14.04+), the apt-get command to install all pre-requisites is: